pcfreak1201/ATTiny85Core/README.md

 # ATTiny85Core
 Absolute minimalistic t85 (+t45) core @8MHz internal, with serial I/O but no USB nor bootloader.
 It's based on picoCore, together with picoUART.
-For easier testing and using I prepared a .json-file for the Arduino IDE integration: https://github.com/pcfreak1201/ATTiny85Core/raw/master/package_pcfreak1201_index.json
+For easier testing and using, I prepared a .json-file for the Arduino IDE integration: https://github.com/pcfreak1201/ATTiny85Core/raw/master/package_pcfreak1201_index.json

 ## Why no USB?